 I got to experience this ride with my brother, and sharing something that is so special to me with him is not an experience I’ll soon forget.

-At Liseberg, a park with nearly a century-long history, Helix has already cemented itself as a crucial part of that, ingraining itself in the culture of the park and the surrounding city.
+Liseberg is a park with nearly a century-long history.
+Helix has already cemented itself as a crucial part of that history, and it will be forever ingrained in the culture of the park and the surrounding city.

-This isn’t a perfect ride, but most complaints seem pretty trivial when put in perspective.
-It’s not the most intense ride in the world, but Helix is exactly what it set out to be.
-A ride to share, to bond over, to remember, and to love.
+Helix isn’t a perfect ride, but it is exactly what it set out to be: A ride to share, to bond over, to remember, and to love.
 Helix is without question, one of the world’s great roller coasters.

 Thanks so much for reading, I really do appreciate it!
 Make sure you check out our recent Fright Fest Update and Halloween Horror Nights reviews and keep an out for some very exciting content from Asia.
 Have you ridden Helix? what are your thoughts?
 Comment below and let us know!